 Spices – briefly

 This list of spices is not complete.
 It includes available spices that I enjoy for cooking and eating.
-A good chef never tells their secrets, their spices, but I am not a chef, much less a good one.
+A good chef never tells their secrets, but I am not a chef, much less a good one.
 Of course, we each have different tastes, so if you do not like these spices, then use others.
 Some spices have medicinal properties, such as relieving or preventing excess gas or constipation.
-On the other hand, some spices have these effects for some people, but not for everybody.
+On the other hand, some spices have these effects for some people, but not for others.